-To assist with the positive experience for the 2008-2009 hockey season the OWHA Executive Committee has identified a few specific areas of emphasis:
+To assist with the positive experience for the 2010-2011 hockey season the OWHA Executive Committee has identified a few specific areas of emphasis:

-- All OWHA registered participants are are bound by the OWHA Rules, Regulations, Policies, Procedures and Code of Conduct. - OWHA registered participants are covered by Hockey Canada insurance.
-All on-ice and/or on-bench participants MUST be registered by name with the OWHA. - OWHA registered teams are permitted to play other Ontario female teams ONLY if they are registered with the OWHA.
+- All OWHA registered participants are bound by the OWHA Rules, Regulations, Policies, Procedures and Code of Conduct. - OWHA registered participants are covered by Hockey Canada insurance.
+All on-ice and/or on-bench participants MUST be eligible and registered on an official OWHA roster before participation. - OWHA registered teams are permitted to play other Ontario female teams ONLY if they are registered with the OWHA.
 It is the responsibility of the team's management to ensure that every game and/or scrimmage against other female teams is in accordance with this mandate. - OWHA registered teams wishing to play against female teams from outside Ontario MUST receive written approval from the OWHA. - OWHA registered teams are not permitted to play against any "male" team.
 Exceptions may be granted at the discretion of the OWHA Executive Committee. - Every individual who goes on the ice and/or on the bench with a team at a game or practice MUST be registered with the OWHA.
 As an example, this includes power skating instructors. - Suspensions minimum suspensions MUST be followed.
 Teams, associations, leagues and tournaments do not have the authority to lessen these suspensions.
 All suspendable offences MUST be reported to the team's OWHA Regional Director.